Lego won't cop rumours that playsets have been pulled from stores

 The Statement

-A Facebook post claims Danish toy company Lego is pulling police and emergency services-themed sets from shelves amid the ‘Black Lives Matter’ protests in the United States and around the world.
+A Facebook post1 claims Danish toy company Lego is pulling police and emergency services-themed sets from shelves amid the 'Black Lives Matter' protests in the United States and around the world.

-The post is headlined, “Ya’ll Lego is removing police sets LMAO” and features a screenshot of an email titled, “Lego – Few Product Removals ASAP!”.
-It reads, “Hi There, In light of recent events LEGO has requested the below products to be removed from sites and any marketing ASAP” and is followed by a list of Lego police and firefighter sets as well as the White House.
+The post features a screenshot of an email titled, "Lego - Few Product Removals ASAP!".
+It reads, "Hi There, In light of recent events LEGO has requested the below products to be removed from sites and any marketing ASAP", followed by a list of Lego police and firefighter sets as well as the White House.

 Accompanying the post is a comment by the group Lego Star Wars II-core, which reads, "Lego are officially removing police sets from the shelves, legends."